The CDT focuses on training students to be well aligned with our non-academic partner's needs for skilled recruits.

 Students will be offered the opportunity to undertake a variety of technical skills training such as: UoL Masters Modules, Alan Turing Institute workshops, and STFC Hartree HPC training to underpin their research.

-Funding for Personal Development
+Funding for Personal Technical and Professional Development

 Research Group Seminars and Reading Groups